Funding List - Fiscal Year 2017

 Project: Boston Literary Cultural District: to boost economic activity by increasing cultural tourism

 to, and public engagement in, the literary arts via Boston's Literary Cultural District; and leverage partnerships with restaurants,

 Holyoke Creative Arts Center, Holyoke

-professional resources; to establish an infrastructure that improves the economic wherewithal for artists and innovators to make a living; and for
+professional resources; to establish an infrastructure that improves the ability for artists and innovators to make a living; and for

 Massachusetts College of Liberal Arts, North Adams

-Project: Berkshire Cultural Resource Center to provide presenting and sales opportunities as well
+Project: Berkshire Cultural Resource Center: to provide presenting and sales opportunities as well

 as professional development resources for artists, arts professionals, and creative economy workers with the goal of attracting